Adavi654/outty-adventure-matching-app/docs/docs/backlog-ordering-rationale.md

 5. Messaging is implemented after matching because users should only communicate after a successful match.

-6. Integrating social media, advanced matching, photo uploads, and premium features are considered lower priority and may be implemented in later sprints.
+6. Integrating social media, advanced matching, photo uploads, and premium features are considered lower priority, and are therefore planned to be implemented in later sprints.